oualabadmins/lab_deploy/max-base-config_x-vm_corpnet/README.md

-﻿# MAX Skunkworks Lab - X VM Base Configuration - Corpnet (v1.1)
+﻿# Skunkworks Lab - X VM Base Configuration - Corpnet (v1.1)

 **IMPORTANT**: Only deploy this template into a subscription with an existing ExpressRoute circuit, and to a region with an ER circuit.
 The template will automatically choose the correct ER virtual network based on subscription and region.